SheCodesAus/2024_a_dynamic_array_back_end/.github/step-by-step-github-flow.md

 `git pull origin DEV`

 ### Note:
-While someone is reviewing, you can create a new feature branch to start working on another feature - as long as, when you need to address comments, you make sure to switch to the right feature branch to update the PR.
+- While someone is reviewing, you can create a new feature branch to start working on another feature - as long as, when you need to address comments, you make sure to switch to the right feature branch to update the PR.
+- If there is a queue of PRs in the repo you have pushed to, you will need to `git pull` from `DEV` as they are merged, to ensure your PR is up to date with `DEV` when it is your turn to merge.
+This will hopefully prevent lost code.

 # Pushing to MAIN will only occur periodically once we know for sure that everything is working on the DEV branch.

+## Rebasing

+## 1. Ensure Your Local Repository is Up-to-Date:
+Before starting the rebase process, ensure your local repository is up-to-date with the remote repository to avoid conflicts.

+`git fetch origin`

+`git pull origin DEV`

+## 2. Checkout the Branch You Want to Rebase:

+Switch to the feature branch that you want to rebase onto `DEV`.

+`git checkout <your_branch_name>`

+## 3. Start the Rebase Process:
+Rebase your current branch onto the branch you want to rebase onto.
+For example, if you want to rebase onto the DEV branch:

+`git rebase DEV`

+## 4. Resolve Conflicts (if any):
+If there are any conflicts during the rebase process, Git will pause and ask you to resolve them manually.
+Open the conflicted files, resolve the conflicts, and then add the resolved files to the staging area.

+`git add <resolved_file>`

+## 5. Continue Rebase:
+After resolving conflicts, continue the rebase process.

+`git rebase --continue`

+## 6. Push the Rebased Changes:
+Once the rebase process is complete and there are no conflicts, push the rebased changes to the remote repository.

+`git push origin <your_branch_name> --force`

+## 7. Notify Team Members:
+Inform team members about the rebased branch, especially if they have existing branches or changes based on the old branch.

+## 8. Create PR

+### Warning: Potential Pitfalls of Rebasing compared to Merging:
+- Rebasing rewrites the commit history, which can make it harder to track changes over time, especially for main and DEV
+- Rebasing can introduce conflicts that need to be resolved manually, potentially causing delays and increasing complexity.
+- Force-pushing after a rebase can overwrite changes on the remote repository, leading to data loss if not done carefully.
+- Rebasing can make it difficult to understand the chronological order of changes, leading to confusion among team members.